Socialize with us

 Just remember if you decide to extend your stainless steel chimney make sure you don’t mix and match brands, each section of the stack has a label on it that can help you identify the brand.

-You can extend a masonry chimney it more brick and clay tiles and this might be what you are looking for keeping with the design of the home, this solution comes with a higher cost and the possibility that you won’t be able to find the exact brick color.
+You can extend a masonry chimney it more brick and clay tiles and this might be what you are looking for in keeping with the design of the home, this solution comes with a higher cost and the possibility that you won’t be able to find the exact brick color.

 Incorrectly proportioned fireplace